Astana Grand Mosque Takes Action To Reduce Energy Use By Cutting Heat Consumption By 17.5%

-(MENAFN- Dubai PR Network) Astana Grand Mosque takes action to Reduce Energy use by Cutting Heat Consumption by 17.5%

-.
-Thermal heating solution provided by Danfoss expected to achieve US$55,000 annual savings

-.
-Heating system emits less CO2 emissions, fostering a more sustainable future
+Thermal heating solution provided by Danfoss expected to achieve US$55,000 annual savings.
+Heating system emits less CO2 emissions, fostering a more sustainable future.

 The Astana Grand Mosque, the biggest mosque in Central Asia, has taken a bold step in lowering CO2 emissions and fostering a more sustainable future with the installation of a new thermal heating solution from Danfoss which reduces heat consumption by 17.5%.